alienix2/AppuntiMagistrale/spm/Lesson13.md

 - the critical path is the path in which all the activities have a slack time of 0
 - every plan has a critical path

+**Note:** A GANTT chart must be presented for the final document of the exam's project.